ChrisGitmed/beer-cellar/README.md

 * AJAX

 ### Features
-* Users can add beer to their 'cellar'
+* Users can add beer to their cellar.
-* Users can view a gallery of their 'cellar'
+* Users can view a list of beeris in their cellar.
 * Users can add notes to their entries.
-* Users can add brewery data about their beers by just selecting the brewery name from an easy search feature.
+* Users can add brewery data about their beers.
-* Users can delete beers from their 'cellar'

 ### Preview
 ![Image of preview](images/beer-cellar-preview-v2.png)

-### Planned Additions
-* User can cancel an active addition into the 'cellar'.
-* User can edit their 'cellar' entries.